rehmangour04/rehmangour04/README.md

 ## Hi There🤝

-### console.log("Hello World!");

-### 🤝 Hello World!

-###  Working Hard😂😎

 ### - Let's Connect, Hey Wait!
 Who am I ? 🤨🤔

 Hellllo!
 I am Rehman Gour a Web Developer 💻, keen learner & student😑

-I am a 2nd Year IT undergraduate from College of Engineering Roorkee(❗ROORKEE).
-A Web Developerl 💻  and a Tech Enthusiast,  who is obsessed with the idea of improving himself and wants a platform to grow 🚀 and accelerate🥇🏆
+I am a 3rd Year IT undergraduate from College of Engineering Roorkee(❗ROORKEE).
+A Web Developerl �  and a Tech Enthusiast,  who is obsessed with the idea of improving himself and wants a platform to grow � and accelerate�

  Fun fact: My smartness 💡 lies in my laziness 😴 am I really Smart? 🙄🤨

-☝One 👌more 😂Fun 😲fact: I once answered the world’s oldest question with a single line of JavaScript

-Which came first: the chicken or the egg?

-console.log(["🥚", "🐣", "🐥", "🐔"].sort());